k-aito/vapoursynth-find-matching-frames/README.md

                         (default: disabled)
   -c, --common          Doesn't search for matching frames because the encodes
-                        comes from the same source (default: disabled)
+                        comes from the same source (default: disabled) --progressive         It only force the SetFieldBased to 0 like it would be a progressive video, it can be usefull with the error "Resize error 1027: image dimensions must be divisible by subsampling factor"
 ```